What is Pad Kraprow Gai

-- For the pan with the chicken skin, turn the heat onto medium-high and render out the fat, stirring from time to time to prevent burning.
+- For the pan with the chicken skin, turn the heat onto medium-low and slowly render out the fat, stirring from time to time to prevent burning.

 - When the chicken skin is browned and starting to crisp, turn up the heat to high and then add the garlic and chili peppers and saute until fragrant (about 30 seconds).

-- Meanwhile, turn the second burner onto high heat and heat until the oil is shimmering and hot.
+- Meanwhile, turn the second burner onto medium-high heat and heat until the oil is shimmering and hot.

-- Add the sauce mix to the chicken and continue stir-frying until the sauce coats the chicken evenly.
+- When the chicken is mostly cooked through, add the sauce and continue tossing and stir-frying until the sauce coats the chicken evenly.

 - Turn off the heat and toss the holy basil together with the chicken and plate immediately.
-Top your Pad Krapow Gai with the the fried egg.
+Top your Pad Kraprow Gai with the fried egg.